spacejake/telef-solver/README.md

 # telef-solver
-CUDA LM Solver for Dense Jacobians
+CUDA Non-linear LM Solver for Dense Jacobians and multiple objectives

+Usage is very similar to Ceres Solver and is much faster and can handle larger sets of parameters